NOAA-OWP/inundation-mapping/README.md

 ### Cahaba: Flood Inundation Mapping for U.S. National Water Model

 Flood inundation mapping software configured to work with the U.S. National Water Model operated and maintained by the National Oceanic and Atmospheric Administration (NOAA) National Weather Service (NWS).
-Software enables inundation mapping capability by generating Relative Elevation Models (REMs) and Synthetic Rating Curves (SRCs).
-Included are tests to evaluate skill and computational efficiency as well as functions to generate inundation maps.
+This software uses the Height Above Nearest Drainage (HAND) method to generate Relative Elevation Models (REMs) and Synthetic Rating Curves (SRCs), and catchment grids, which together are used to produce flood inundation maps (FIM).
+This repository also includes functionality to generate FIMs as well as tests to evaluate FIM prediction skill.

 ## Dependencies